PhD Financial Mathematics / Programme details

 All appointments are made on merit.
 The University of Manchester and our external partners are fully committed to equality, diversity and inclusion.

-Mathematical Finance is a very active branch of Probability Theory and Mathematics in general.
-It is probably one of the few areas in academic research which interact constantly with their field of application and with a huge impact on the daily functioning of the world's financial institutions.
+Mathematical Finance is a very active branch of mathematics, spanning applied mathematics, probability and statistics.
+It is one of the few areas in academic research which interact constantly with their field of application and with a huge impact on the daily functioning of the world's financial institutions.
+The department at Manchester has seven permanent members of staff working in this area, with expertise in a range of areas in financial mathematics including insurance and actuarial science.

 Scholarships and bursaries